Firms To Watch: US taxes: contentious

 Work highlights

-• Represented Cross-Refined Coal in a case of first impression in the US Tax Court involving the validity of refined coal tax credits claimed under section 45 of the IRC, delivering bench trial win in what was only the second federal tax case in US history that held in favor of the taxpayer where there was no pre-tax profit.
+• Represented Cross-Refined Coal in a case of first impression in the US Tax Court involving the validity of refined coal tax credits claimed under section 45 of the IRC, and achieved an almost unprecedented bench opinion holding completely in favour of the client.

 Akerman LLP